-Using bright-colored caps and golden bands from discarded liquor bottles, tapestry is actually a work by Africa's leading sculptor, El Anatsui, a master at meshing indigenous influences and contemporary materials and ideas.
+Using bright-colored caps and golden bands from discarded liquor bottles, painting by Gustav Klimt.
+Composed of strips of metal stitched together with copper wire, the piece most resembles a bolt of kente cloth, native to Ghana, whose weavings symbolically unite history, philosophy, literature, morality, religion, political thought, and esthetics.
+The tapestry is actually a work by Africa's leading sculptor.
+El Anatsui, a master at meshing indigenous influences and contemporary materials and ideas.